 London’s role as the world’s centre of finance has long historical roots.
 By the end of the 19th century more than half of the world’s trade was conducted in pounds sterling but the main currency trading hubs in the early 20th century were actually Paris, New York and Berlin.
 London really started to regain its global presence in currency trading thanks to the relaxation of exchange controls in 1958.
 By the 1990’s London’s most significant revenue-earning function was to provide a centre for the international banking market.
 The unique collection of banks from all over the globe allowed for an exceptional range of currencies to be traded.

-In 2019, global daily trading of FX volumes was $6.6 trillion (making it easily the largest financial market in the world) with London accounting for $2.86 trillion of this (the most of any city in the world by some fair distance).
+In 2019, global daily trading of FX volumes peaked at $6.6 trillion (making it easily the largest financial market in the world) with London accounting for $2.86 trillion of this (the most of any city in the world by some fair distance).
+COVID has impacted volumes more recently, but in the Bank of England’s most recent release (Jan 2021), it was confirmed London was still processing $2.58 trillion a day in 2020.

 Whilst the usual reasons for being based in London would apply – its reputation as a business epicentre, the diverse and skilled workforce it attracts and the vast transport connections to the rest of the UK and the world – the fact it has a rich history of and is the current leader in global finance has made it a particularly popular choice of currency brokers in London.
 The same applies to the rise of FinTech’s joining the large number of currency brokers found in London.